-We have reviewed the Historic (1958) Plans for the existing bridge, which were provided by the General Engineering Consultant (GEC), and were reviewed prior to performing the site reconnaissance.
+We have reviewed the 1970's Grade, Drain, and Surfacing Plans (Historic Plans) for the existing bridge, which were provided by the General Engineering Consultant (GEC).
+The Historic Plans do not appear to present geotechnical information for the existing bridge.